jsiegenthaler/hueget/README.md

 * Get status of light 31: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/lights/31
 * Get status of group 2: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/groups/2
 * Get status of sensor 1: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/sensors/1
-* Get status of sensor 1: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/sensors/1

 # Get the capabilities of your Hue bridge with hueget
-The capabilities api endpoint shows how many lights, sensors, groups, scenes, schedules, rules, resourcelinks are available and how many exist in total.
+The capabilities api endpoint shows how many lights, sensors, groups, scenes, schedules, rules, resourcelinks and other resources are available and how many exist in total.
 This is very useful to determine how many resources are configured and being used.

 Example:
 * Get capabilities of the hue bridge: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/capabilities